tinamola/MAPF-Visualizer/README.md

 - The map files from MovingAI have to be converted to .ecbs files using [this script](https://bitbucket.org/gkgange/lazycbs/src/master/scripts/map-conv.py).

 ## Run the program
-- Generate the mapf solution by downloading [the lazycbs codebase](https://github.com/AppleGamer22/FIT2082) then save the output to [solution_name.txt] tobe passed to the front-end GUI along with the map and number of agents.
+- Generate the mapf solution by downloading [the lazycbs codebase](https://github.com/AppleGamer22/FIT2082) then save the output to [solution_name.txt] to be passed to the front-end GUI along with the map and number of agents.
 - In linux： python3 run.py [solution_name.txt] [map_name.ecbs] [agent number]
 - In Python:   python run.py [solution_name.txt] [map_name.ecbs] [agent number] or double click run.py